Dr. Shirley's History Pages

 AD 442-450

-Attila and the Huns of central Asia attack Greek and Roman cities
+Attila and the Huns of central Asia attacked Greek and Roman cities

 AD 451

-The Council of Chalcedon - affirms that Christ is "One Person in two Natures".
-The Churches in Egypt and Syria break off from the Greek and Roman Churches
+The Council of Chalcedon - affirmed that Christ is "One Person in two Natures".
+The Churches in Egypt and Syria broke off from the Greek and Roman Churches

 Go here for Geography Pages